Monkey Island Puerto Rico tour

 Today, the island has largely recovered, though subtle changes in vegetation patterns and monkey behavior remain visible to informed observers.

-Respectful Distance: We maintain approximately 50 yards offshore to prevent disturbing the monkeys or research activities
+Respectful Distance: We maintain approximately 50 yards offshore to prevent disturbing the monkeys or research activities, using marine binoculars to enhance viewing experiences.

-Quiet Observation: We minimize noise and sudden movements that might alter natural behaviors
+Quiet Observation: We minimize noise and sudden movements that might alter natural behaviors, turning off engines when in prime viewing positions.

-No Feeding: Strict prohibition against any attempt to feed or interact with the monkeys
+No Interaction: Strict prohibition against any attempt to call, feed, or otherwise interact with the monkeys, maintaining the scientific integrity of the colony.

-Research Priority: When research vessels are present, we adjust our position to avoid interfering with scientific work
+Research Priority: When research vessels are present, we adjust our position to avoid interfering with scientific work, sometimes relocating to alternative viewing areas.

 Photography Tips